-Expansion valves equipped with either Chatleff or flare type fittings are available from Lennox.
+Expansion valves equipped with Chatleff fittings are available from Lennox.
 Refer to the Engineering Handbook for expansion valves for use with specific match-ups.

-If you install an expansion valve with an indoor coil that includes a fixed orifice, remove the orifice before the expansion valve is installed.
+If you install a expansion valve with an indoor coil that includes a fixed orifice, remove the orifice before the expansion valve is installed.